fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 fresh start instead of a clone.
 ASLR uniformity across a clone set is a residual risk that only trust boundaries mitigate.

-This is the most consequential operational finding in the ladder, so it deserves stating as a requirement rather than a data point: **a restored clone is not automatically a safe new identity.** Identical PRNG streams, boot identities, and address-space layouts across a cohort can produce duplicated tokens and nonces, correlated backoff, and exploit techniques that transfer reliably across the clone cohort.
+This is the most consequential operational finding in the ladder: **a restored clone is not automatically a safe new identity.** Identical PRNG streams, boot identities, and address-space layouts across a cohort can produce duplicated tokens and nonces, correlated backoff, and exploit techniques that transfer reliably across the clone cohort.
 A production platform needs an explicit clone contract, enforced at resume time: